Home » Business Email Etiquette Articles » Careful: Quotation Marks Can Be Snarky

 Careful: Quotation Marks Can Be Snarky

-Anything you can do to ensure the meaning of your comments comes through as intended is okay.
-In some cases, quotation marks are used to clarify, albeit sometimes sarcastic, a point of view.
+Anything you can do to ensure the meaning of your comments comes through as intended is worth the effort.
+Today’s example is when quotation marks are used to clarify, albeit sometimes sarcastically, a point of view.

-As used in this example, Quotation marks highlight a word that is used in an unusual way.
-In particular when you want to indicate irony, inaccuracy, or skepticism.
+As used in this example, Quotation marks highlight a word that is used unusually.
+In particular, in this case when you want to indicate irony, inaccuracy, or skepticism.

-We are basically talking about the online version of off-line air quotes.
+We are essentially discussing the online version of air quotes.
 When quotation marks are used in this way in writing, they are referred to as scare quotes.

 What are Scare Quotes?

-I bet you never heard of scare quotes, even though you’ve probably used them.
+You’ve probably used them without knowing what they are called.
 Scare quotes are quotation marks used before and after a word or phrase to show that that particular word or phrase is unusual or perhaps not accurate.

 The Chicago Manual of Style describes scare quote use as follows: